-S

-Study - Analysis of data after implementing an approach

-At the end of cycle 1, answer the following questions based on the data collected from the identified measures in boxes A, B, and C above:

-1. What worked and how do you know?
+S Study - Analysis of data after implementing an approach At the end of cycle 1, answer the following questions based on the data collected from the dentified measures in boxes A, B, and C above: 1. hov What worked and v do you know?
+2. What didn't work and how do you know?
+3. Do you need any additional assistance as you look at your results and start planning for Cycle 2?YesNo